datakreese/Home_Sales/README.md

 This code was developed in google collab without TensorFlow downloaded locally.
 For maximum efficiency device setup would need to be re-considered.

-# Application
+## Application
-It appears caching and parqueting the data does yeild measurable benefit for processing speed.
+It appears caching and parqueting the data does yield measurable benefit for processing speed.
 The Jupyter Notebook is now availabe for any further queries.

-# Usage
+## Usage
+See License for copyright details.